 THE ROAD TO SERFDOM OR THE ROAD TO FREEDOM

 You pay income taxes not to fund public services, but in order to pay the interest payments on government debt controlled by a privately owned central bank.

 This monetary enslavement has existed for over a century.
 We are debt serfs who accept a tax on our labor with hardly a grumble, we are the perfect kind of slave.

 You can also learn more about government bonds, the Federal Reserve, and the rarely discussed connection they have with the real estate market and mortgage rates by exploring the “Rate Crash” video series (ratecrash.com) I prepared in advance of the last recession.

-In the meantime please follow me on social media and share your thoughts with me about this article or other related topics. @jonkutsmeda
+In the meantime, please follow me on social media (@jonkutsmeda) and share your thoughts with me about this article or other related topics in the comments.